-Origin, History, Botanical description, Cultivation, Harvesting and uses of Cereals (Wheat, Rice, Maize and Sorghum) and Legumes (Black gram, Red gram and Chick pea).
+Botanical description, cultivation, harvesting and uses of cereals (Wheat, Rice, Maize and Sorghum) and legumes (Black gram, Red gram and Chick pea).

-Origin and History, Botanical description and economic importance of Vegetables (Potato, Cassava and Tomato) and Fruits (Banana, Grapes, Citrus, Mango and Jack fruit).
+Botanical description and economic importance of vegetables (Potato, Cassava and Tomato) and fruits (Banana, Grapes, Citrus and Mango).

-Origin and History, Botanical description, Cultivation and uses of Spices (Ginger, Pepper, Cardamom, Clove) and Condiments (Chilly, Coriandrum and Turmeric).
+Botanical description, cultivation and uses of spices (Ginger, Pepper, Cardamom and Clove) and condiments (Chilly, Coriandrum and Turmeric).

-Origin and History, Botanical description, Cultivation, Processing and uses of Beverage plants: Tea, Coffee and Cocoa.
+Botanical description, cultivation, processing and uses of beverage plants: Tea, Coffee and Cocoa.
 Sugars and Starch: Sugarcane and Manihot.
-Fibers and Timber: Cotton, Jute, Teak, Sal and Mahogany.
+Fibers and Timber: Cotton and Teak.